Solertis/Otrera/Docs/README.md

 1. Full-fledged engine builder to allow for the creation of original character development and combat systems.
-Users can then publish, modify, and patent their unique game systems.
+Users can then publish, modify, and sell their unique game systems.

 2. Character builder and content editing tools.
 Users can upload spreadsheets to quickly add hundreds of content items.